-A qualified bicycle commuting month is one during which a benefits eligible employee does not receive a University subsidized monthly MBTA transit pass or a University annual parking permit.
+A qualified bicycle commuting month is one during which a benefits eligible employee/postdoc is biking for a substantial portion of the commute and does not receive a monthly transit pass or parking permit through Harvard University.

 Who is eligible?

-Full time benefits eligible employees who commute by bicycle to work.
+Full time benefits eligible faculty, staff and postdocs paid directly by Harvard who commute by bicycle to work.
+For the 2023 benefit, employees must be active Harvard employees through January 31, 2024 to receive this benefit.
 If you have questions about eligibility please email CommuterChoice.

 What is reimbursable?